PRECISA UK MOISTURE ANALYSERS

 A moisture analyser (can also be know as a moisture balance or moisture meter) measures the moisture content in a sample.
 When choosing a moisture analyser, precision, measurement method, capacity and speed should be assessed.

-Moisture Analyser Measurement
+Moisture Analyser Measurement for Moisture Content

 The most common way to ascertain the moisture content in a sample is to weigh the sample before and after removing moisture, the difference between the two giving you the weight of moisture in the sample.
 This is known as the LOD (loss on drying) method and it is the most commonly used method.